Tips Divided: Reporting Tip Income When Your Employees Share a Tip Pool

-Many restaurant employees thrive on the tips they make each night.
-For restaurant owners, reporting tip income can be a burden if they have several tipped employees, which is why pools or other tip sharing arrangements can make things even more complicated.
-Let’s look at how tip income should be reported, and how this may affect your decision to use a tip pool in your restaurant.
+Many restaurant employees depend on the tips they make each day.
+For restaurant owners, reporting tip income can be a burden if they have several tipped employees, and things like tip pools or other tip sharing arrangements can make things even more complicated.
+Let's look at some of the aspects of tip pools and how they may affect your decision to use a tip pool in your restaurant.

-As an employer, you must comply with any and all federal requirements concerning tips received by all employees.
+As an employer, you must comply with any and all federal, state, and local requirements concerning tips received by all employees.
 For the purposes of reporting tip income, however, the U.S. Department of Labor classifies tipped employees as those who customarily and regularly receive more than $30 per month in tips.